GordonBGood/elmplus-docs/RFC-FirExt.md

 ```
 with this Type Annotation meaning that the Type `s` may be any Type (of rank 0 or 1) but that it is considered to be distinct from any other use of that same type for the whole duration of `s`.

-### **Add Higher Kinded Types (HKT's) - NO LONGER A PLANNED FEATURE**
+### **Add Higher Kinded Types (HKT's)**

 For use in definitions where the one can manipulate just the Type "constructor" without applying its type variables, which then results in a higher kinded type that would be a "real" type only when a sufficient number of type arguments have been applied.
-This is particularly required in definitions of `Chainable` contrained functions.
+This is particularly required in definitions of `Mappable`, `MultiMappable`, and `Chainable` contrained functions.

-**This is a requirement for defining some of the more complex `capability`'s such as for chained function mutation of array contents since the type of container must be modified to one that supports the passing of the "RealWorld" state across the chain.**
+**This is a requirement for defining some of the more complex `Ability`'s such as for chained function mutation of array contents since the type of container must be modified to one that supports the passing of the "RealWorld" state across the chain.**

 ### **Make the `let` and `in` Keywords Optional**